Validator Staking: A Quick Start

 Final Steps

 After sending the transaction, your Ethereum client will return a transaction hash.
-You can use this hash to monitor the transaction's progress on Holesky Etherscan or your preferred block explorer.
+You can use this hash to monitor the transaction's progress on Hoodi Etherscan or your preferred block explorer.

-Validator Activation: Once the transaction is confirmed, your validator is in the process of being activated.
+Validator Activation: Once the transaction is confirmed, your validators are in the process of being activated.
 The deposit typically takes between 16 to 24 hours to be processed by the consensus layer.
-After processing, your validator will be queued for activation, which can take anywhere from a few minutes to several days, depending on the current validator queue on Ethereum.
+After processing, your validators will be queued for activation, which can take anywhere from a few minutes to several days, depending on the current validator queue on Ethereum.